ftsrg-bta/lab-ethereum/guide.md

 At a first glance, smart contracts resemble simple classes in object-oriented programming, however, there are important differences (e.g., the transactional execution of functions).

-It is also possible to [_import_](https://solidity.readthedocs.io/en/v0.5.15/layout-of-source-files.html#importing-other-source-files) other source files and Solidity also supports [_inheritance_](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#inheritance) between contracts.
+It is also possible to [_import_](https://docs.soliditylang.org/en/v0.8.0/layout-of-source-files.html#importing-other-source-files) other source files and Solidity also supports [_inheritance_](https://docs.soliditylang.org/en/v0.8.0/contracts.html#inheritance) between contracts.

 ### State variables

 The SimpleBank example defines two state variables.
 - `transactions` is an unsigned integer (`uint`), storing the number of transactions in the current bank instance.
 It is incremented whenever users succesfully deposit or withdraw.
 - `balances` is a _mapping_ from addresses to integers, storing the current balance of each user.
-Mappings work similarly to maps in Java/C++ or dictionaries in C#/Python.
+Mappings work similarly to maps in Java/C++ or dictionaries in C#/Python, i.e., they associate keys to values.

-**Types.** Solidity is a strongly-typed language, i.e., the type of each variable must be explicitly specified.
+Solidity is a strongly-typed language, i.e., the type of each variable must be explicitly specified.

-Solidity offers various [_value types_](https://solidity.readthedocs.io/en/v0.5.15/types.html#value-types), including:
+**Value types.** Solidity offers various [_value types_](https://docs.soliditylang.org/en/v0.8.0/types.html#value-types), including:
 - Booleans (true/false).
 - Signed and unsigned integers of various bit-lengths: `int8`, `int16`, `int24`, ..., `int256` are signed and `uint8`, `uint16`, `uint24`, ..., `uint256` are unsigned integers with 8, 16, 24, ..., 256 bits.
 The default `int` and `uint` types correspond to `int256` and `uint256` respectively.
 - Addresses (`address`) are 160-bit integers corresponding to Ethereum addresses.
 - Enumerations.

+**Remark.** Since 0.8.0, if an arithmetic operation causes an under- or overflow, it is by default, treated as an error and the transaction is reverted.
+However, before 0.8.0, arithmetic operations had a wraparound semantics, resulting in silent under- and overflows.
+For example, `127 + 1` resulted in `-128` on 8 (signed) bits.
+This caused many bugs and problems, so since 0.8.0 the default behavior is to trigger an error in case of an under- or overflow.
+The old, wraparound behavior can be achieved by wrapping the arithmetic operation into an `unchecked { ... }` block.
+However, use this with caution.

-Solidity also provides [_reference types_](https://solidity.readthedocs.io/en/v0.5.15/types.html#reference-types), including:
+**Reference types.** Solidity also provides [_reference types_](https://docs.soliditylang.org/en/v0.8.0/types.html#reference-types), including:
-- Arrays (with fixed or dynamic size).
+- Arrays (with fixed or dynamic size), including strings.
 - Structures (`struct`).
 - Mappings (`mapping(...=>...)`).

 These types work mostly in a similar way as in other programming languages.
-However, reference types can reside in different [data locations](https://solidity.readthedocs.io/en/v0.5.15/types.html#data-location), such as the permanent contract `storage` (stored on the blockchain) or in a transient `memory` (during executing a transaction).
+However, reference types can reside in different [data locations](https://docs.soliditylang.org/en/v0.8.0/types.html#data-location), such as the permanent contract `storage` (stored on the blockchain) or in a transient `memory` (during executing a transaction).
 The behavior of allocations and assignments can be different for these data locations (e.g., assignments between storage entities do a deep copy, while in memory it is just reference assignment) so pay special attention.
-For more information on types, see the [types section of the documentation](https://solidity.readthedocs.io/en/v0.5.15/types.html) or the [article formalizing the memory model](https://arxiv.org/pdf/2001.03256.pdf).
+For more information on types, see the [types section of the documentation](https://docs.soliditylang.org/en/v0.8.0/types.html#data-location) or an [article formalizing the memory model](https://arxiv.org/pdf/2001.03256.pdf).

-**Visibility.** State variable [visibility](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#visibility-and-getters) can be `private`, `internal` or `public`, which are similar to other programming languages.
+**Visibility.** State variable [visibility](https://docs.soliditylang.org/en/v0.8.0/contracts.html#visibility-and-getters) can be `private`, `internal` or `public`, which are similar to other programming languages.
 However, there are a few remarkable differences.
 - For public variables, only a getter function is generated automatically.
 They can be read, but cannot be directly written by other contracts or transactions.
 - Although private (and internal) variables cannot be accessed and modified by other contracts, transactions on the blockchain are public, so the information stored in such variables is still visible to anyone.
 Never store passwords or other secret information directly in state variables.